-The 1240 siege of Kiev occurred on the Mongols’ second incursion into the eastern European steppe, the one that was intended to conquer territory.
-Their first incursion into Eastern Europe amounted to a raid, but man, what a raid.
-By 1221 the Mongols’ first invasion to their west, to obliterate the Khwarazmian Empire in Central Asia/eastern Iran, was over, although that empire’s straggling remnants would survive for another decade.
-Instead of turning around and heading home, however, as most of the Mongol army was doing, two generals—Jebe and Subutai—asked for permission from Genghis Khan to take 20,000 men on an extended (1-2 year) expedition further west.
-The intent, again, was not to take and hold new territory but simply to scout out these western lands, assess the kingdoms controlling them, take whatever booty they could scrape up, and then return home a little richer and a lot better informed.
-This was 20,000 mounted men campaigning entirely on their own, with no expectation of resupply or reinforcement, and really no assurance that they’d ever be returning home, for two years.
-The fact that they pulled it off is a testament to how unbelievably skilled the Mongols, from their top commanders all the way down to the greenest cavalry fighter, were when it came to military matters.
+The 1240 siege of Kiev occurred on the Mongols’ second incursion into the eastern European steppe and the first that was intended to conquer territory.
+The Mongols’ first European invasion amounted to a raid, but holy mackerel, what a raid.
+By 1221 the Mongols’ war against the Khwarazmian Empire in Central Asia/eastern Iran was over, although that empire’s straggling remnants would survive for another decade.
+Instead of turning around and heading home, however, as most of the Mongol army was doing, two generals—Jebe and Subutai—asked Genghis Khan for permission to take 20,000 men on an extended (1-2 year) expedition further west.
+Their intent was not conquest but simply to scout out these western lands, assess the kingdoms controlling them, take whatever booty they could scrape up, and then return home a little richer and a lot better informed.

 Read the rest at my new home, Foreign Exchanges!